-This places modeling language (and model) designers face to face with the characteristics of the primitive modeling elements to be given to learners.
-Modeling language designers that choose to make their primitive elements on the large side, we call demonstration modeling designers, whereas those who tend to keep their primitives small, we call constructionist modeling designers.
-Demonstration modeling designers have no choice but to make the pieces, from which the models are built, semantically interpretable from within the model content domain.
-Constructionist modeling designers, though, can make the underlying model elements content neutral 12, thus creating a modeling language that is general-purpose, or they can choose modeling elements that have semantic interpretation in a chosen content domain, thus creating a modeling toolkit for that content domain.
+This places modeling language designers face to face with the challenge of fine-tuning the grain-size of the primitive modeling elements to be given to learners.
+Modeling language designers who choose to make their primitive elements on the large side, we call demonstration modeling designers, whereas those that tend to keep their primitives small, we call constructionist modeling designers.
+Demonstration modeling designers have no choice but to make the pieces from which the models are built semantically interpretable from within the model content domain.
+Constructionist modeling designers, though, can make the underlying model elements content neutral, ^{26,27} thus creating a modeling language that is general purpose, or they can choose modeling elements that have semantic interpretation in a chosen content domain, thus creating a modeling toolkit for that content domain.
+We note that in speaking of primitive elements, we can speak more broadly than just the primitive operations of the modeling language.
+The above discussion could refer to the primitive tasks included in the graphical user interface or even more broadly the primitive student activities afforded by the pedagogy.28

-5.3 General Purpose vs. Content Domain Modeling Languages
+6.3.
+General Purpose vs. Content Domain Modeling Languages

-Both of these choices, content domain modeling languages and general-purpose modeling languages, can lead to powerful modeling activities for learners.
-The advantage of the content domain modeling language is that learners can enter more directly into substantive issues of the domain (issues that will seem more familiar to them and to their teachers).
-The disadvantage is that the primitive elements of the language, which describe important domain content, are opaque to the learner.
-Another disadvantage is that use of the language is restricted to its specific content domain.
-That disadvantage may be nullified by designing a sufficiently broad class of such content domain modeling languages, though maintaining such a broad class may be challenging.
-The advantage of the content-neutral primitives is that all content domain structures, since they are made up of the general purpose elements, are inspectable, constructible and modifiable by the learner.
-The disadvantage is that the learner must master a general purpose syntax before being able to make headway on the domain content.
-What is needed is a way for learners to be able to begin at the level of domain content, but not be limited to unmodifiable black-box primitives.
+Both of these choices, to build content domain modeling languages or to build general purpose modeling languages, can lead to powerful modeling activities for learners.
+The advantage of the content domain modeling language is that learners can enter more directly into content issues of the domain (issues that will seem more familiar to them and to their teachers, and possibly relevant to some desired curricular content).
+A disadvantage is that the primitive elements of the language, which describe important domain content, are opaque to the learner.
+Another disadvantage is that the language can be used only for its specific content domain, though that disadvantage may be nullified by designing a sufficiently broad class of such content domain modeling languages.
+The advantage of the contentneutral primitives is that all content domain structures, since they are made up of the general-purpose elements, are inspectable, modifiable, and constructible by the learner.
+The disadvantage is that the learner must master a general-purpose syntax before being able to make headway on the domain content.
+What we'd like is a way for learners to be able to begin at the level of domain content, but not be limited to unmodifiable black-box primitives at that level.